programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-02.png" alt="Screenshot of the VSC editor showing a list of jpg files in the expanded textures folder." caption="Figure 2.
 File structure for part 2 as shown in VSC, with the textures folder expanded.
 The texture file Abelam.jpg is shown in the main panel." %}

-If you made autoRotate true, comment out that line (ie add // to the beginning of the line) and also comment out the controls.update in the render function (make sure not to touch the one in the init function).
-In the index.html file from part 1, remove the code that loads the glTF model used in part 1: ie remove
+If you made autoRotate true, comment out that line (i.e. add // to the beginning of the line) and also comment out the controls.update in the render function (make sure not to touch the one in the init function).
+In the index.html file from part 1, remove the code that loads the glTF model used in part 1: i.e. remove

 ```
                 // load model